Ron Hines DVM PhD

-If your puppy could not nurse during its first day, giving it oral doses of blood serum or plasma from a healthy dog is one way veterinarians have tried to compensate for the lack of colostrum. (ref) After the first day (or perhaps 2 days – we are unsure), the puppy looses its ability to absorb most of the antibodies in colostrum.
+If your puppy could not nurse during its first day, giving it oral doses of blood serum or plasma from a healthy dog is one way veterinarians have tried to compensate for the lack of colostrum. ( read here ) After the first day (or perhaps 2 days – we are unsure), the puppy looses its ability to absorb most of the antibodies in colostrum.
 When colostrum was missing, you need to be especially sanitary when handling and feeding the puppy.
-Perhaps it might benefit from daily probiotics, yogurt, Bene-Bac® (ref) or other probiotic supplements.
-We really do not know when it comes to puppies, but these products appear to increase the health of colostrum-deprived preterm human babies. (ref) It is better to give smaller amounts of these probiotic products over long periods than a whole lot at once.
-If the helpful bacteria within the gel or paste are going to prosper in the puppy, it only takes a few to seed its intestines.
-If not, no amount will overcome that.
+Perhaps it might benefit from daily probiotics, yogurt, Bene-Bac® or other probiotic supplements.
+We really do not know when it comes to puppies, but these products appear to increase the health of colostrum-deprived pre-term human babies. ( read here ) It is better to give smaller amounts of these probiotic products over long periods than a whole lot at once.
+If the helpful bacteria within these gels or pastes are going to prosper in your puppy, it only takes a few organisms to seed its intestines.
+If its intestinal tract is not ready or hospitable to these bacteria, no amount will overcome that.

 What To Feed The Puppy